ijosue16/Mobile-portofolio/README.md

 # Portofolio

-> **This is the final modification of the portfolio website project** **This is not a  full mobile website.
-It's just a mobile web look alike based on the figma design we were provided.**
+> **This is the final modification of the portfolio website project** **This is not a  full responsive  website.
+It's just a  web look alike based on the figma design we were provided.**
-**The project is fully constructed with all of the needed elements (about me page and works page and also the contact form).**
+**The project is fully constructed with all of the needed elements and sections and also with responsive queries basing on the device view port width **

 ## Built With